MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-design-profiles-using-client.md

     Create an AL project in a Visual Studio Code project.
 Then, compile them into an extension package that can be published and available to all tenants.
 -->

 ## Exporting profiles

 When you export profiles, the system exports all user-defined profiles and page customizations that have been made in the tenant.
 It doesn't export profiles and page customizations introduced by extensions.

 To export profiles from the client, open the **Profiles (Roles)** page, and select the **Export Profiles** action.
-A .zip file is downloaded to your computer.
-The file is referred to as a profile package.
+A zip file is downloaded to your computer.
+The file is referred to as a *profile package*.

 Once you have the profile package, you can import it as-is to another tenant.
 Or, you can extract the files and make more changes to profiles and page customizations.